-After the death of Nurbanu Sultan in 1583 (see previous page), it was the turn of another woman of Venetian origin to influence the government of Sultan Murat III: his wife Safiye (the pure one) Sultan.
+After the death of Nurbanu Sultan in 1583, it was the turn of another woman of Venetian origin to influence the government of Sultan Murat III: his consort Safiye (The Pure One) Sultan.
 She was a relative of Nurbanu Sultan; she often acted through a Jewish woman who was allowed to have an active life outside the Harem.
 Maybe for this reason 2006 Nobel Prize for Literature Orhan Pamuk had a smart Jewish woman as a main character in his novel My Name is Red which takes place during the reign of Murat III.

 Cerrah Pacha Camii was Grand Vizier for a short period in 1598, but the mosque on the Seventh Hill which is named after him was built a few years earlier.
 It was designed by Davut Aga, Mimar Sinan's successor as Chief Architect.
-It commands an extensive view over the Marmara Sea (see photo in the introductory page).
+It commands an extensive view over the Marmara Sea.
 Cerrah means surgeon and the Pacha was given this title when he performed the future Sultan Mehmet III's circumcision.